nexiality/documentation/tipsandtricks/TargetedData-Plan.md

 ### Conclusion
 Through the use of test plan, Nexial provides a mechanism to execute multiple scripts with flexible capability to match against different data files and datasheets.
 One can employ such feature towards environment-specific data requiurement.
+Environment-specific data and data variable can be managed independently and one data set can override another at the time of execution with ease - via the Nexial test plan.